TonySac/Ender3NG-Build/index.md

 Not everything in this log is to spec.
 I have attempted to use the following highlights in this documentation:

 {: .note}
-General notes
+:pencil: General notes

 {: .tip}
-Tips and tricks
+:bulb: Tips and tricks

 {: .mod }
-Changes made when compared to the official documentation
+:wrench: Changes made when compared to the official documentation

-{: .warning }
+{: .warn }
-Warnings of potential property damage or physical harm
+:warning: Warnings of potential property damage or physical harm

 ## Background